-Data Source: Data used to generate biomass estimates comes from visual surveys conducted by NOAA PIFSC Coral Reef Ecosystem and partners, as part of the Pacific RAMP.
-Survey methods and sampling design, and methods to generate reef fish biomass are described above (Section 2.1.1).
-Fishes smaller than 10 cm TL are excluded so that the fish assemblage measured more closely reflects fishes that are potentially fished, and so that mean sizes are not overly influenced by variability in space and time of recent recruitment.
+Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NOAA PIFSC ESD and partners, as part of the Pacific RAMP.
+Survey methods and sampling design, and methods to generate reef fish biomass are described in Section 2.1.1.